cindyloppar/cindyloppar.github.io/_posts/2017-07-17-how-to-read-a-book.md

-How to read a book.
+﻿How to read a book.

 There are two different ways of reading a book, you can read it for information or reading to gain knowledge. if one needs to gain knowledge it is good for him/her to read books which are above his/her current level and that is how you improve your mental capacity, when reading for entertainment one doesnt really learn nor gain more knowledge.